Child support payments can be collected privately or by Services Australia (Child Support).

 Both parents can agree to have child support payments collected privately (eg directly into a bank account).
 This doesn’t have to be in writing.

-Private collection only works well if both parents complete tax returns when due and keep the DHS up to date with any changes in their circumstances.
+Private collection works well if both parents complete tax returns when due and keep the Services Australia (Child Support) up to date with any changes in their circumstances.

 If private payments get behind or stop or if you cannot agree on the amount of child support that should be paid, get legal advice immediately.

-If you are the receiving parent, you should also contact the DHS and ask them to start collecting for you.
-They can take over responsibility for ongoing collection and any outstanding payments going back 3 months.
+If you are the receiving parent, and are having difficulty with collecting child support, you should also contact the Services Australia (Child Support) and ask them to start collecting for you.
+They can take over responsibility for ongoing collection and any outstanding payments going back 3 months (or 9 months in some circumstances).

-The DHS is responsible for collecting and enforcing payments made under an administrative assessment or a child support agreement when you have registered with them to collect.
+The Services Australia (Child Support) is responsible for collecting and enforcing payments made under an administrative assessment or a child support agreement when you have registered with them to collect.

-The DHS has wide powers to enforce child support collection.
+The Services Australia (Child Support) has wide powers to enforce child support collection.
 They can arrange salary deductions or regular payments to them.
 If payments aren’t made and a debt accrues, they may take the parent who should be paying child support to court to enforce payment of outstanding amounts.

-If the paying parent doesn’t put in a tax return for a number of years and then puts them in late, the DHS will reassess those periods and may identify that more child support should have been paid for those years.
+If the paying parent doesn’t put in a tax return for a number of years and then puts them in late, Services Australia (Child Support) will reassess those periods and may identify that more child support should have been paid for those years.
 This will create a child support debt for the paying parent.

-In these circumstances, if the DHS was responsible for collecting child support during this time then they will be responsible for recovering the debt.
+In these circumstances, if Services Australia (Child Support) was responsible for collecting child support during this time then they will be responsible for recovering the debt.

 If you were collecting child support privately, then you will have to try and recover the money from the paying parent yourself.

-If there’s little or no evidence of a person’s commitment to meeting their child support responsibilities or where there is evidence of fraud, the DHS relies on enforcement activities to ensure they achieve the best outcome for children, parents and taxpayers.
-Visit the DHS website for more information.
+If there’s little or no evidence of a person’s commitment to meeting their child support responsibilities or where there is evidence of fraud, Services Australia (Child Support) relies on enforcement activities to ensure they achieve the best outcome for children, parents and taxpayers.
+Visit Services Australia (Child Support) website for more information.

 To do this you may need to have DNA testing—see proof of parentage.
 You may also need to take court action.
 In certain cases, we can provide assistance with this.
 Please contact us for further information and legal advice.